Immediate Roadside Prohibitions in BC (IRPs)

 The consequences can be even more significant if it is a second alcohol-related prohibition or IRP.

-An IRP is issued by a police officer at the roadside in two circumstances:
+An IRP in BC is issued by a police officer at the roadside in two circumstances:

 The law, evidence, and the review process for IRPs is a very specialized practice area.
-There are specific legal issues and defences for IRPs that require the assistance of highly experienced counsel.
+There are specific legal issues and defences for IRPs in BC that require the assistance of highly experienced counsel.

 You should contact Filkow Law immediately if you have been served with an IRP.
 There is a strict 7-day time limit to file for a review.